Rudy Linares case: Trial

 The Cook County state attorney's office referred the case to a grand jury.
 Under a deal made with the prosecutors, Rudy pleaded guilty to a weapons charge misdemeanor and one year of probation.
-The jury delivered a 'not guilty' verdict on the murder charges.
+The grand jury declined to indict on the murder charges.
 Circuit Judge Robert Bastone noted to Linares, "as far as punishment is concerned, I think you have suffered enough."
 The Guardian compared the case to In re Quinlan, as it set a similar precedent of a guardian withdrawing consent for treatment.

 Right to die debate

 Goldman, a doctor residing over Samuel at the time, stated: "There was no ethical difference of opinion here.
 The physicians agreed that the child was in an irreversible coma and would not recover.
 There was no medical opposition to removing the ventilator.
 What we faced was a legal obstacle."

 Philosopher Peter Singer discussed the Linares case in his 1994 book Rethinking Life and Death as a real world example in the Right to Die debate.
 Singer argued that while Rudy acted against the law and prevailing moral ethic, he did so to cease human suffering of not just Samuel but the wider Linares family.